 Japan’s clean electricity transition faces a coal problem

-Japan’s solar spree in recent years meant that wind and solar combined generated a tenth of the country’s electricity in 2021.
-However, its slow electricity transition means fossil generation still accounted for 68% of generation in 2021.
+Japan’s solar spree in recent years meant that wind and solar combined generated more than a tenth of the country’s electricity in 2022.
+However, its slow electricity transition means fossil generation still accounted for more than two-thirds of generation in 2022.

 Japan’s Net Zero by 2050 pledge is welcome, but the lack of concrete plans to phase out coal threatens to undermine it.
-As the IEA shows, to limit global temperature rises to 1.5C, Japan should phase out coal by 2030, fully decarbonise electricity by 2035 and become net-zero by 2050.
+According to the IEA Net Zero Emissions scenario, to limit global temperature rises to 1.5C, Japan should phase out coal by 2030, fully decarbonise electricity by 2035 and become net-zero by 2050.

 Last updated: April 2023